Colonoscopy NYC | Colonoscopy Doctor Gastroenterologist NYC

 Why You May Need a Colonoscopy

 Despite the prevalence of screening, colon cancer is among the leading causes of cancer deaths in the United States, claiming about 50,000 lives a year.
 Increased awareness and prevention could save at least half that number.
-Colonoscopy is a screening test to catch cancer early, while it is still treatable.
+Colonoscopy is a screening test to catch cancer early, while it is still treatable and to detect and remove colonic polyps which may develop into cancers.

 The procedure also can be used to evaluate the cause of such symptoms as rectal bleeding, chronic diarrhea and chronic constipation.
 By visually inspecting the inside lining of your colon, a trained GI doctor who specializes in colonoscopies like Dr. Khodadadian can assess its overall health and look for signs of other medical issues.

 The NYC gastroenterologist will provide you with clear preparation instructions to explain the dietary restrictions and the cleansing solution routine you need to follow before your procedure.
 Basically, you need to fast the day before your exam and consume a large volume of a laxative solution.
 See the preparation instructions for more details.
+Preparation instructions are individualized to allow for a proper cleaning if your colon prior to the exam.
 Your colon must be completely clean so your colonoscopy can be as comprehensive and accurate as possible.
 Follow the preparation instructions fully.

 Tell Dr. Khodadadian which medications you’re currently taking — particularly insulin, aspirin products, anticoagulants (such as blood thinners like warfarin or heparin), arthritis medications, iron supplements or clopidogrel.
 Also tell the doctor about any medication allergies you may have.